From My Kitchen to Remote BCBA Supervision: How This Started

 Culpeper Baptist Church stepped in

-It snowed enough that it was unsafe to drive.
+It snowed enough that it was unsafe to drive on a Saturday when once of the classes was planned.
 I walked to the church anyway, assuming nobody would come.

 The need was bigger than I thought.